Sarah-Jane Honeywell

 In December 2006, Honeywell released an EP titled Love and Magic.
 The second track "Believe in Magic" was released as a single, and the music video was made at the annual Goose Fair in Nottingham, 2007.
 A Sarah-Jane plush doll was released to coincide with the EP.
 The songs from the EP featured in the CBeebies Live tour and the production of Peter Pan at the Capitol Theatre, Horsham.

-In April 2021, Sarah-Jane joined BBC Radio Lincolnshire, presenting a weekly music show every Sunday afternoon.
+In April 2021, Sarah-Jane joined BBC Radio Lincolnshire, in which she presents a weekly 80s and 90s music show every Sunday afternoon 2-6pm.
+The show is also broadcast on BBC Radio Humberside.
+She also presented Sunday breakfast on Lincolnshire until 21st October 2023.

 Biography

 Early career

 When Honeywell was young she went to dance school and gymnastics classes.
 She completed her education at Ordsall Hall School.
 At 18, she got her first job, working in Malta as a contortionist for three months, having trained with acrobatic troupe the Great Kovaks in Doncaster.
 At 19, she moved to London to play the part of a kitten in Cats, and from musical theatre moved into television.